 Land Registry Charges

-Your solicitor will have to register the property in your name to transfer ownership.
-This is relative to the house price and whether or not the property has already been registered.
-It will cost between £20 to £500 online, and between £45 and £1,105 by post.
+Your solicitor must register the property in your name to transfer ownership.
+This is relative to the property price and whether the property has already been registered.
+The costs above relate to the average house price of £292,000.

 ---|---|---|